cluis-lopez/Pi-K8s/README.md

 Edit the invetory.ini file and the yaml playbooks to reflect your own environment (hostnames, IPs...)

-## Optional: Manage your cluster from your laptop
+## Optional: Manage the cluster from your laptop
 To avoid open ssh connections to one of your Raspis (tipically your master node) to administer/monitor you cluster, is convenient to use your laptop as a cluster controller which only requires to install & configure `kubectl` on it

 - Install kubectl on you linux laptop following the official documentation (https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/)